anubhavshrimal/research-paper-planner/README.md

-# Research Paper Questionnaire Web App
+# Research Paper Planner Web App

+**You can find the Web-App here:** https://anubhavshrimal.github.io/research-paper-planner/

 A comprehensive web application designed to help researchers structure and plan their research papers through a guided questionnaire approach.
 This questionnaire is based on the excellent blog post ["Writing a good scientific paper"](https://medium.com/@black_51980/writing-a-good-scientific-paper-c0f8af480c91) by Michael Black, which shares valuable insights and strategies for writing effective scientific papers.